 And as the visitors click on the download button, this is what happens:

-In the realm of lead generation, a referral program is simply a concept of encouraging and rewarding your subscribers to spread the word about your product or service.
+In the email world, a referral program is simply a concept of encouraging and rewarding your subscribers to spread the word about your product or service.

 Here is an example from Ryan Deiss’ Scalable newsletter.